-All datasets used here were generated from whole-genome RNA-Seq analysis, although Camoco could also be applied to microarray-derived expression data.
-The first dataset targeted expression variation that exists between diverse maize accessions, built from whole-seedling transcriptomes on a panel of 503 diverse inbred lines from a previously published dataset characterizing the maize pan-genome (Hirsch et al. 2014) (called ZmPAN network hereafter).
-Briefly, Hirsch et al. chose these lines to represent major heterotic groups within the US, sweet corns, pop corns, and exotic maize lines and measured gene expression profiles for seedling tissue as a representative tissue for all lines.
-The second dataset examined gene expression variation from a previous study characterizing different tissues and developmental time points (Stelpflug et al. 2015).
-Whole genome RNA-Seq transcriptome profiles from 76 different tissues and developmental time points from the maize reference accession, B73, were used to build a network representing a "Single Accession expression Map" (called ZmSAM network hereafter).
-Finally, we created a third dataset as part of the ionomics GWAS research program.
-These data measure gene expression variation in the root, which serves as the primary uptake and delivery system for all the measured elements.
-Gene expression was measured from mature roots in a collection of 46 genotypically diverse maize inbreds (called ZmRoot network hereafter).
+All datasets used here were generated from whole-genome RNA-Seq analysis.
+The first dataset (ZmPAN) targeted expression variation between diverse maize accessions, and was built from whole-seedling transcriptomes on a panel of 503 diverse maize inbred lines from a previously published dataset (Hirsch et al. 2014).
+Briefly, Hirsch et al. chose these lines to represent major heterotic groups within the US, sweet corns, pop corns, and exotic maize lines while seedling tissue was chosen due to the number of represented tissues.
+The second dataset (ZmSAM) examined genotypic variation of different tissues and across developmental time points.
+Whole genome RNA-Seq transcriptome profiles from 76 different diverse tissues and developmental time points in the maize reference accession, B73, were used to build a second gene co-expression network using a publically available dataset (Stelpflug et al. 2015).
+Finally, we created a third dataset (ZmRoot hereafter) as part of the ionomics GWAS research program.
+These data measure genotypic variation existing within the root, which serves as the primary uptake and delivery system for all the measured elements.
+Gene expression was measured from mature roots in a collection of 46 genotypically diverse maize inbreds.

 Table 1